techlib/celus/docs/admin.rst

 Removing unsuccessful SUSHI downloads
 =====================================

-Celus tries to be smart about downloading data using the SUSHI protocol.
+CELUS tries to be smart about downloading data using the SUSHI protocol.
 It does not re-fetch data for platforms and months for which data was already successfully retrieved or for which there were too many unsuccessful attempts.